Microsuction or irrigation

 - Ear infections

-We use ear irrigation or endoscopic microsuction wax removal.
-Both are safe and gentle ways of removing excess wax and restoring hearing.
+Depending on your specific problem, we will recommend either irrigation or endoscopic microsuction.
+Both are safe and gentle ways to remove excess wax and restore hearing.

-- Ear irrigation: special equipment is used to flush the ear with a gentle flow of warm water.
-This process takes 15-30 minutes depending on the amount, type, and depth of wax.
+- Ear irrigation: Using specialised equipment, the ear is flushed with a gentle flow of warm water.
+The procedure usually takes between 15 and 30 minutes, however this will depend on the amount, type, and depth of wax build-up.

-- Endoscopic microsuction: an ear endoscope (oto-endoscope) is placed inside the ear canal to visualize the blockage on a handheld screen, then micro-instruments or gentle suction is used to remove wax.
-This is an extremely precise process and takes 30 minutes.
+- Endoscopic microsuction: Firstly, an ear endoscope (or oto-endoscope) is placed inside the ear canal to visualize the blockage on a handheld screen.
+Then, depending on the nature of the build-up, micro-instruments or gentle suction are used to remove the wax.
+This extremely precise process tends to take around 30 minutes.

-Some alternative therapists offer ear candling/coning to treat wax build-up and even hearing loss.
-However, we must stress that ear candling has no proven benefit in removing or reducing ear wax or in treating hearing loss.
-Neither has it been shown to treat ear infections or tinnitus problems.
-It is ineffective and potentially dangerous, and The Hearing Clinic does not recommend it.
+It is common for alternative therapists to offer ear candling, or ear coning, as a method of removing wax build-up and even treating hearing loss.
+However, The Hearing Clinic does not recommend this procedure.
+Ear candling has no proven benefit in producing either of these outcomes, nor has it been shown to treat ear infections or tinnitus problems.
+It is ineffective and potentially dangerous.